matthewrobertson/matthewrobertson.github.com/source/_posts/2013-07-26-active-record-serializers-from-scratch.markdown

 end
 ```

+# More Complex JSON Attributes

 So far our solution is confined only to attributes, methods and associations defined inside of the class we are serializing.
 Obviously it would be nice if we could lift this constraint in order to create more complex JSON without packing our model full of methods that don't belong in it.
-One requirement that I come up against often when building applications is to return resource URLs in JSON responses.
+One requirement that I come up against often is to include resource URLs in JSON responses.
 To do this we can simply include the Rails URL helpers in our base class, and then use them to augment the return value of a call to `super` from our derived class:

 ```ruby
 class BaseSerializer